 I wonder how this world would change if we could all feel it.

-Whereever Thanksgiving finds you this year, may we find gratitude, even amidst the chaos, if only for a brief and sparkling moment.
-May it seep into our bones and infuse our day… and out to those around us.
+Wherever Thanksgiving finds us this year, may we find gratitude, even amidst the chaos, if only for a brief and sparkling moment.
+May it seep into our bones and infuse our day… and infuse those around us.

 - Prep Time: 15 mins

 - Category: Salad